aidanawong/resonance-hunter/README.md

 #### Rectangle

 For a rectangular domain, the input is simple.
-Insert `x = width` and `y = length` and the domain will be a rectangle with the prescribed width and length.
+In `main.py` insert `x = width` and `y = length` and the domain will be a rectangle with the prescribed width and length.
 Below is an example at `eigmode = 3`.

 <img src="figures/rect_eigmode-3.png" width="600">